 - Quality of the project plan, including the technical content, research methodology and risk mitigation strategy

 - Strength of the project team and management arrangements

-- Intellectual property (IP) and commercialisation strategy
+- Intellectual property (IP) and commercialisation strategy, including plans for adoption

 - Value for money

 - End user engagement and patient and public involvement (PPI)

 Stage 1 applications will be shortlisted and successful applicants will be invited to prepare and submit a Stage 2 application.
 Details of the Stage 2 application process will be provided at that time and can also be found on the i4i website.

 All Stage 2 applications are subject to independent peer review.
 Applicants will receive anonymised peer reviewer comments and will have the opportunity to respond in writing.
 All Stage 2 applicants must present their project proposal to the i4i funding committee at a committee meeting.
 The interview takes the form of a short presentation followed by a question and answer session.
 The application form, peer reviews, presentation and the applicant’s rebuttal are all taken into consideration by the i4i funding committee in reaching their funding decision.